gar-codespace/OperationsPatternScripts/README.md

 How to add this plugin to JMRI.
 [How to use this plugin](https://youtu.be/GjPtXk3oKmc)
-Yard Pattern example.
-Intra-Plant switch example.
+Switch a yard example
+Switch a steel mill example
-How to modify this plugin.
+How to modify this plugin

 ## Testing
 This plugin has been tested with:
-* JMRI 4.25.4 with Java 8u301
-* JMRI 4.26 with Java 8u311
-* Windows 10 Pro and Home
+* JMRI 4.25.4 with Java 8u301, JMRI 4.26 with Java 8u311, Windows 10 Pro and Home

 ## License
 The scripts included in this plugin are © 2021 Greg Ritacco.